niZmosis/abi-toolkit/README.md

   console.log(result);

-  // full typings on your events with even the filter indexs which will
+  // full typings on your events with even the filter indexes which will
   // not compile if supply it incorrectly and only expose the correct ones for you contract.events
     .Event1({ filter: { token: '0x00' } })